 What are the Fatty acids in aloe Vera?

-It holds 4 plant steroids namely cholesterol, lupeol, β-sitosterol and campesterol.
+It holds 4 plant steroids namely cholesterol, lupeol, β-sitosterol, and campesterol.
 All of them possess anti-inflammatory properties.
-Lupeol also belongs to antiseptic and analgesic characteristic.
+Lupeol also belongs to antiseptic and analgesic characteristics.

 What are the Enzymes in aloe Vera?

 It provides the following enzymes:

 - Alkaline phosphatase